talon-one/talon_go/docs/ScimServiceProviderConfigResponse.md

 `func (o *ScimServiceProviderConfigResponse) SetSchemas(v []string)`

 SetSchemas gets a reference to the given []string and assigns it to the Schemas field.

+### GetSort

+`func (o *ScimServiceProviderConfigResponse) GetSort() ScimServiceProviderConfigResponseSort`

+GetSort returns the Sort field if non-nil, zero value otherwise.

+### GetSortOk

+`func (o *ScimServiceProviderConfigResponse) GetSortOk() (ScimServiceProviderConfigResponseSort, bool)`

+GetSortOk returns a tuple with the Sort field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasSort

+`func (o *ScimServiceProviderConfigResponse) HasSort() bool`

+HasSort returns a boolean if a field has been set.

+### SetSort

+`func (o *ScimServiceProviderConfigResponse) SetSort(v ScimServiceProviderConfigResponseSort)`

+SetSort gets a reference to the given ScimServiceProviderConfigResponseSort and assigns it to the Sort field.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)